deviprasad80/hello-world/CliV3.md

   ```
   admin@sonic:~$ show logging sensord
   ```
   - Optionally, you can specify a number of lines to display using the `-l' or `--lines` option.
 Only the most recent N lines will be displayed.
-Also NOTE that this option can be combined with a process name.
+Also note that this option can be combined with a process name.

 - Examples:
   ```